From Narrative to Numbers: Launching a Theme-Based Model Portfolio

 The Drag

 The only negative contributor.
-FX effects (USD weakness vs CHF) and margin concerns weighed on returns.
-Operationally solid, but the timing was unfavourable.
+FX effects (USD weakness versus CHF) and margin concerns weighed on returns.
+Operationally solid, but the timing proved unfavourable.

-- USD positions (Amazon, NVIDIA, Eli Lilly) were adversely affected by CHF strength.
+- USD positions (Amazon, NVIDIA, Eli Lilly) suffered from CHF strength

 The Bigger Picture

-A ~14% return in CHF, with full FX exposure and no active management, compares favourably to many balanced portfolios over the same period.
+A return of roughly 14% in CHF, achieved with full FX exposure and no active management, compares favourably with many balanced portfolios over the same period.
 More importantly, the portfolio behaved precisely as a thematic equity allocation should:

 - Volatile at times, but fundamentally coherent

-- Driven by earnings and structural trends, not hype
+- Driven by earnings and long-term trends rather than short-term hype

 Final Thoughts